actgardner/gogen-avro/README.md

 Only bugfixes will be backported to existing major releases.
 This means that source files generated with the same major release may differ, but they will never break your build.

+4.0
+---
+- Support for writing object container files is no longer experimental
+- `container` package now works with the generated code for any record type
+- Aliases and namespaces are now used properly to resolve types
+- Record structs expose a `Schema` method which includes metadata from the schema definition

 3.0
 ---
 - Experimental support for writing object container files